cloudevents/sdk-csharp/RELEASING.md

 - The maintainer who creates and merges this change is also (by default) responsible for manually creating the GitHub release and (automatically) a corresponding tag.
 See below for the format of these.
 - NuGet packages are automatically created and pushed when the release is created.
+- After a minor or major release, the `PackageValidationBaselineVersion` is updated to the new version number as the baseline for a future release to be compatible with.

 ## Stable package versioning